apiad/pydock/README.md

 - Automatically deletes untagged images when managing dependencies.
 - Added commands to remove and update dependencies.
-- Added a bunch of exception handling when Docker commands fail
+- Added a bunch of exception handling when Docker commands fail.

 ### v0.0.3